coffeecupapp/api/Sections/Time Tracking.md

 HTTP Response: 200 Success

 ## Get time entries For A Given Timeframe ##
-To show only the time_entries that have a time between "2013-01-01" and "2015-01-31", pass these values (URL encoded).
+To show only the time_entries that have a time between "2013-01-01" and "2015-01-31" (UTC), pass these values (URL encoded).

 `GET /api/time_entry?filter=[{"property": "spent_at", "value" : "2013-01-01", "operator": ">="} , {"property": "spent_at", "value" : "2015-01-31", "operator": "<="}]`